 Step 5: Add layers of the zucchini, ricotta, mozzarella, and alfredo sauce.

-Step 6: Bake at 375º F for 30-40 minutes until it is bubbling and the mozzarella on top is melted and slightly golden.
+Step 6: Bake at 375º F for 30-40 minutes until it bubbles and the mozzarella on top melts and is slightly golden.
 Baking time will vary slightly depending on how tall you build your lasagna.

 Serve This Lasagna With Alfredo Sauce With: